JoAnn Falletta’s 20th Anniversary

 Celebrate Maestro JoAnn Falletta’s remarkable 20-year tenure as music director of the BPO.
 It is through her vision that the orchestra has reached new levels of national and international prominence, and continues to present best-in-class live symphonic music for all of the Western New York region and beyond.

-To purchase tickets for JoAnn Falletta’s 20th anniversary black-tie affair, October 18 at Hotel Henry on the Richardson Olmsted Campus.
+- A black-tie affair to celebrate JoAnn Falletta’s 20th anniversary will be held October 18 at Hotel Henry on the Richardson Olmsted Campus.
 To purchase tickets to this special fundraising event, please click here.

 October 18, 2019

 |Beginning at 6AM||Classical 94.5 WNED will play a different BPO recording at the top of each hour from 6AM to 12 midnight.|

 |Beginning at 10AM||The Buffalo Museum of Science will play BPO recordings throughout Hamlin Hall, and will offer a ticket admission discount for all current BPO subscribers.
 (10AM-4PM)|

 Frank Lloyd Wright’s Martin House Complex will play BPO recordings throughout the day.
 (10AM-3PM)

 The Burchfield Penney Art Center will provide free admission for everyone all day, and will play BPO recordings throughout the day.
 (10AM-5PM)